- At least 19 people killed in two days of violence

 Attacks and revenge raids have soared in the region in recent months.

-Rival tribesmen armed with arrows and machetes clashed at dawn Friday, leaving 32 dead in renewed violence in southeastern Kenya, the Red Cross said.
+Late last month, rival tribesmen armed with arrows and machetes clashed at dawn, leaving 32 dead, the Red Cross said.

-At least 30 more were injured in the clashes between Pokomo and Orma tribes in Tana River district, the Kenya Red Cross said in a statement.
+In the December attack, at least 30 more were injured in the clashes between Pokomo and Orma tribes in the district, the Kenya Red Cross said in a statement.

 It's unclear what triggered the latest clashes, but the two groups have fought for years over grazing rights, land and water sources.

 Pokomos are largely farmers while the semi-nomadic Orma tribesmen mostly tend to livestock.